What is Channel Sales: definition, pros and cons, strategy

 So, this is how the affiliate partnership works:

-- You contact another company that agrees to cooperate and become your affiliate.
+- You contact another company that agrees to cooperate and invite to join your affiliate program.

 - The affiliate places links to your product on their webpage.